 As you can see, the results were also very good, with an average return of just under 470% (median was 488.8%).
 On average, this was the third-best two-factor strategy we tested.

-The best performing strategy was combining a high price-to-free cash flow ratio with the 12-months price index.
+The best performing strategy was combining a high price-to-free cash flow ratio with the 12-month price index.
 This led to a total return of 755%.
-With this strategy the second best performance was not the 6-month price index but buying the lowest price-to-book ratio companies.
+With this strategy, the second best performance was not the 6-month price index but buying the lowest price-to-book ratio companies.
 If you did this, your return over the 12 years would have been just under 714%.

 The two-factor strategy with the lowest return was the combination of high free cash flow companies with companies that generated high returns on invested capital.
 In this case, the 12-year return was 199.1%